chrisbra/vim-autosave/README.md

 Installation
 ---

-Use the plugin manager of your choice or use the new packadd command in Vim 8.
+Use the plugin manager of your choice.

+Alternatively, since Vim 8 includes a package manager by default, clone this repository below `~/.vim/pack/dist/start/`

+You should have a directory `~/.vim/pack/dist/start/vim-autosave` That directory will be loaded automatically by Vim.

 Usage
 ---